godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 node (as long as the parent node is also **or inherits** of type Spatial).
-This transform can be accessed as a 4x3 :ref:`Transform <class_Transform>`, or as 3 :ref:`Vector3 <class_Vector3>` members representing location, euler rotation (x,y and z angles) and scale.
+This transform can be accessed as a 4x3 :ref:`Transform <class_Transform>`, or as 3 :ref:`Vector3 <class_Vector3>` members representing location, Euler rotation (x,y and z angles) and scale.

 .. image:: /img/tuto_3d2.png